 Every day, thousands of passionate and committed people give their time to engage and motivate people in the criminal justice system, working hard to turn their lives around.
 Volunteers add expertise, capacity and flexibility to services, working in a wide range of roles, People with lived experience also volunteer.
 They provide valuable advice on what works, and offer peer support.
-From our State of the sector research we estimate that, on average, there are two volunteers for every member of staff in voluntary organisations working in criminal justice.
+From our State of the sector research we estimate that, on average, there are nine members of staff for every twenty volunteers in voluntary organisations working in criminal justice.

 Volunteering is not free.
 It requires ongoing investment to provide the management, coordination and training required to ensure volunteers provide quality services.
 When this is in place, volunteers are a hugely valuable asset for the voluntary sector.
 They provide increased capacity, expertise and experience to organisations.
 The fact that they are volunteers gives them a unique role because, for some people in the criminal justice system, volunteers are the first people who have listened to them who are not being paid to do so.
 This fact alone can have a considerable positive impact on individuals.